EternalGoldenBraid/daily/README.md

 ## Task List

-Read and implement from SQLAlchemy Documentation [x]
+Read and setup from SQLAlchemy, Flask and it's plugins' Documentation [x]

 Create database models [x]

-Implement a web UI with data visualisation []
+Implement a web UI with data visualisation []  * * In progress * *

 Deploy to cloud []